 - An analysis of public mass shootings resulting in four or more deaths found that more than 85% of such fatalities were caused by assault rifles.2

 - An assailant with an assault rifle is able to hurt and kill twice the number of people compared to an assailant with a non-assault rifle or handgun.3

-A growing body of research demonstrates that banning assault weapons can help to prevent gun violence.
+A growing body of research demonstrates that banning assault weapons can help to prevent gun violence, and mass shootings in particular.
 Studies of both the lapsed federal assault weapons ban and state-level assault weapons bans show that these laws help to reduce fatalities and injuries from mass shootings, as well as the use of assault weapons in crime.